 Get ready for everyone’s 2nd favorite bounty hunter.
-The IG-2000 is hitting a tabletop near you soon.
+The IG-2000 with IG-88 is hitting a tabletop near you soon.

 FFG wants you to take a close look at one crafty Large Ship: